-Director's Business Plan Checklist
+Director's Business Plan Checklist 3

-Introduction to Business Plans and Scorecards in Miami-Dade County4
+Introduction to Business Plans and Scorecards in Miami-Dade County.
+4

-Key Steps to Building a Business Plan5
+Key Steps to Building a Business Plan 5

-Business Plan Timeline6
+Business Plan Timeline 7

-Components of the Business Plan Narrative7
+Components of the Business Plan Narrative 8

-The Business Plan Report (Department Scorecard)10
+The Business Plan Report (Department Scorecard) 11

-☑ DIRECTOR'S BUSINESS PLAN CHECKLIST ☑

-- □ I am using the revised business plan template for FY 2024-25 and FY 2025-26 located on the OMB Business Planning Website.
-The time frame for this business plan represents the two-year period of October 1, 2024 through September 30, 2026. - □ I have reviewed how my department supports the goals and objectives in the County strategic plan.
-(Refer to Strategic Plan Goals and Objectives for a list of goals and objectives). - □ I have included in the Business Plan the most important issues and initiatives my department needs to address in FY 2024-25 and FY 2025-26.
-I have also identified issues I anticipate for years beyond FY 2025-26. - □ I have reviewed my department's Scorecard and Business Plan Report generated in the online Strategic Management System (SMS).
-I have confirmed that my scorecard's objectives and measures are relevant and up to date, and that they align to the Strategic Plan. - □ I have signed the cover page and forwarded the signed originals to OMB by the due date of May 7, 2025.

-BUSINESS PLAN DUE DATE

-Directors sign and submit Busine including PDF of Scorecard B - May 7, 2025 Chiefs sign business plan and su version to OMB, including PDF Business Plan Report 8 July 15, 2025
+☑ DIRECTOR'S BUSINESS PLAN CHECKLIST ☑ ☐ I am using the revised business plan template for FY 2024-25 and FY 2025-26 located on the OMB Business Planning Website.
+The time frame for this business plan represents the two-year period of October 1, 2024 through September 30, 2026. ☐ I have reviewed how my department supports the goals and objectives in the County strategic plan.
+(Refer to Strategic Plan Goals and Objectives for a list of goals and objectives). ☐ I have included in the Business Plan the most important issues and initiatives my department needs to address in FY 2024-25 and FY 2025-26 .
+I have also identified issues I anticipate for years beyond FY 2025-26. ☐ I have reviewed my department's Scorecard and Business Plan Report generated in the online Strategic Management System (SMS).
+I have confirmed that my scorecard's objectives and measures are relevant and up to date, and that they align to the Strategic Plan.
+I have reviewed the Mayor's 4Es of Equity, Economy, Environment, and Engagement.
+I have considered how my department's activities and my scorecard objectives can support the 4Es.
+I have also included in the Measure Alignment to 4E-Thrive305 table the relevant performance measures to track my department's support of the Featured Objectives, 4Es and the Thrive305 action plan.
+I have signed the cover page and forwarded the signed originals to OMB by the due date of December 13, 2024.
+BUSINESS PLAN DUE DATE Directors sign and submit Business Plans to OMB, including PDF of Scorecard Business Plan Report December 13, 2024 Chiefs sign business plan and submit final signed version to OMB, including PDF of Scorecard Business Plan Report July 15, 2025 '